Skip to main content

 By Mark Machin

 Based in Vancouver, BC, Mark leads the capital projects and infrastructure advisory practice with a major professional services firm.
-Passionate around the natural and built environment, his work with projects has taken him all over the world.
+He brings 5+ years of experience in engineering and project management, and a passion for the natural and built environment.
+His work with projects has taken him all over the world.